chrismatrakos/interview-question/README.md

 ```

 ## Submitting
-We would prefer that a Github link (public or private) be provided with your solutions, however a zip archive is also acceptable.
+We would prefer that a Github link (public or private) be provided with your solution, however a zip archive is also acceptable.